-If the flag is set to 0, rbuf points to a char containing data, that is returned as a list of integers.
+If the flag is set to 0, data is returned as a list of integers.
+Either use the default buffer or set rbuf to point to a larger buffer allocated with driver_alloc [page 141].
+The buffer will be freed automatically after control has returned.

 Using binaries is faster if more than a few bytes are returned.